coozoo/mountsmb/README.md

     -remoteUser - user allowed to access this share;

-    -remotePass - password for remote user;
+    -remotePass - password for remote user.